nmshd/documentation/_docs_explore/52-connector.md

 **Note:** You have to be logged in using a GitHub account to list available tags.
 {: .notice--warning}

-The Docker images are created, maintained and published by j&s-soft GmbH.
+The Docker images are created, maintained and published by j&s-soft AG.

 ## Connector Runtime